roeltgenlab/.github/profile/README.md

 # Röltgen Lab – Virus Immunology (VIM)
-_From infection to protection: Investigating immune responses to viruses and vaccines_
+_From infection to protection: investigating immune responses to viruses and vaccines_

 The Röltgen Lab, based at the Swiss TPH in Basel, investigates how the immune system responds to viral infections and how those responses can be leveraged to develop better diagnostics and vaccines.